Education

 Certification Maintenance

-Addiction medicine specialists must maintain certification by meeting educational requirements for the assessment of continuing competencies to ensure the highest standards of care.
+Addiction medicine specialists must maintain certification by meeting requirements for continuing education in addiction specific competencies to ensure the highest standards of care.

 Overview

-Once certified, addiction medicine specialists must maintain certification by meeting educational requirements for the assessment of continuing competencies through a program called Maintenance of Certification (MOC), Continuing Certification Program (CCP) or Osteopathic Continuous Certification (OCC).
+Once certified, addiction medicine specialists must maintain certification by continuing their education in addiction medicine Maintenance of Certification (MOC), Continuing Certification Program (CCP) or Osteopathic Continuous Certification (OCC) programs.
 The purpose of MOC/CCP/OCC is to ensure that addiction specialists adhere to the highest standards in medicine and pursue excellence in all areas of care and practice improvement.

 ASAM is not a certifying board.
-Individuals are encouraged to contact their respective boards for the most up-to-date information on MOC requirements (e.g., visit the ABPM physician portal for information on their requirements).
+Individuals are encouraged to contact their respective boards for the most up-to-date requirements (e.g., visit the ABPM physician portal for information on their requirements).

 MOC/OCC/CCP for Physician Specialists